-8. Pour into crust and bake for 20 minutes, or until set, but not browned on top.
+8. Pour into a pre-bake crust and bake for 20 minutes, or until set, but not browned on top.

 9. Let pie cool completely before adding toppings.
-For our topping we picked this Homemade Whipped Cream.
+For our topping, we picked homemade whipped cream.

-The result is amazing, if I can say so myself!
-And what is more: it makes for a perfect company dessert.
+The result is amazing!
+And what is more: it makes for a perfect afternoon tea dessert.